-If the base PP is [PP_MD_V3.3], the evaluator shall set \mathbf{n} based on the assignment in FIA_AFL_EXT.1 in the ST. If the ST assigns 5 to the maximum number of unsuccessful attempts for biometric verification, \mathbf{n} should be 5.
-If the ST states that this number is configurable from 5 to 10, the evaluator shall assume the worst-case scenario and \mathbf{n} should be 10.
+If the base PP is [PP_MD_V3.3], the evaluator shall set n based on the assignment in FIA_AFL_EXT.1 in the ST. If the ST assigns 5 to the maximum number of unsuccessful attempts for biometric verification, n should be 5.
+If the ST states that this number is configurable from 5 to 10, the evaluator shall assume the worst-case scenario and n should be 10.

-The evaluator shall assign a pass verdict to the TOE only if the evaluator can't find those artefacts that the probability of successful attack is more than p.
+The evaluator shall assign a pass verdict to the TOE only if the evaluator can not find those artefacts that the probability of successful attack is more than p.